countable-web/open-source-corporation/hr/RISKS.md

   * Availability - minimize any downtime of client web properties.
   * Durability - avoid losing any data stored in clients' databases or image assets.

+# Policies

+  * Only provide employees access as needed.
+Don't provide access to client assets without a good reason.
+  * During offboarding, destroy all client assets on the contractor's computer.